The limited liability company (LLC) is one of the most popular business structures in America, thanks to its flexibility and relatively simple setup.

 First off, we should answer the simple question of what a series LLC actually is.
 A series LLC is a group of LLCs that remain separate for liability reasons, but remain united under the umbrella of a central master LLC.

-Alabama, Delaware, Illinois, Indiana, Iowa, Kansas, Missouri, Montana, Nevada, North Dakota, Oklahoma, Tennessee, Texas, Utah, Wisconsin, and Wyoming, as well as the District of Columbia and Puerto Rico.
+Alabama, Arkansas, Delaware, Illinois, Indiana, Iowa, Kansas, Minnesota, Missouri, Montana, Nevada, North Dakota, Oklahoma, South Dakota, Tennessee, Texas, Utah, Virginia, Wisconsin, and Wyoming, as well as the District of Columbia and Puerto Rico.

 Each LLC in a series has the same limited liability protections that a standard LLC has, meaning that if you’re sued, creditors can only come after your business assets rather than pursuing your personal possessions.